0xharib/0xharib.github.io/_posts/2023-01-19-edtech-in-the-diamond-age.md

 ![4 Obviously]({{ site.baseurl }}/assets/images/2023/obvious.png)

-Educational content on every topic under the sun today is ubiquitous and mostly free.
+Educational content on almost every topic under the sun today is ubiquitous and mostly free.
 But this simply doesn't work for most of us because **we aren't inherently autodidacts** and **learn best in an interactive setting**.

 We also live in a world today where student-teacher ratios are vastly improved vs a generation ago.
 Nevertheless so long as **curriculum delivery (including homework) isn't customized to the learning style & capabilities of each individual**, source material prone to becoming either too challenging or too boring.

 ## The Diamond Age of Ed Tech